Sam Jones (footballer, born 1991): International career

-Andorra U19's; Wales finishing the group in third place.
+Andorra U19s; Wales finishing the group in third place.

 Style of play

 Jones is tall, powerful and physically strong, good passing ability on the ball, he can run and go past players and able to make late runs off the ball into the box, he's been known to score with both feet and his head.

 Jones is noted as an attacking midfielder; throughout his career he has played in various positions in a utility role, playing centre-mid, right-wing-back, in the 10 as a playmaker, also in a centre forward role.

 Personal life

 Jones is married to his wife of 2 years, he is a reformed Christian and previously worked part-time for a Church.